 You!
 Yes, you!
 Do you presume your rights will remain secure as long as you let some tyrant play games with other people’s indignation?
 You’re next, pal.

 Here is the central question of politics: whom to trust?

 The People?
 Can we arm them, grant them sovereign political rights, access to the information they need and latitude to do their best in peace?
 The American Constitution is founded on that trust: the wellspring of its greatness.
 Our crooked leaders shift more and more assets to the weapons alternative, as follows.

-We can distrust the People and shift our trust to some elite minority (an information elite).
-It should remain more interested in power than in justice, artificially hyper-educated, supremely class-conscious and well adapted to run a military dictatorship whenever it feels the need and can justify it with enough war propaganda.
-Without finding anything wrong with any of that.
+We could distrust the People and shift our trust to some elite minority (an information elite).
+It could perpetuate itself by investing more in domination than in justice.
+It could be selectively hyper-educated, supremely class-conscious and well adapted to run a military dictatorship whenever it felt the need and could justify it with enough war propaganda.
+And no-one on this hell-world would find anything wrong with that.

-In either case, the more vicious the battle elite, the safer the info elite will feel—even though reality dictates exactly the opposite: the less aggression, the more security.
+In either case, the more vicious the battle elite, the safer the info elite will feel — even though reality dictates exactly the opposite: less aggression, more security.

 The People or the Mafia?
 You choose.